MarianKapisinsky/FIT-BUT/README.md

-# FIT-BUT-BC
+# FIT VUT Bachelor's Degree Assignments
-Some of school projects from my bachelors study at FIT BUT
+Some of the school projects from my bachelor's study at FIT VUT

 IDS project - SQL Script, documentation (30/30)